Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 38
-## 38] How many lines contain tab characters in the file named file-with-tabs.txt in the current directory.
+> How many lines contain tab characters in the file named file-with-tabs.txt in the current directory.

 ```
 grep -P "\t" * | wc -l